bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 It allows us to create a global schema of our data and the supported operations.
 Subscriptions are one type of such operations, which allow us to consume real-time updates of the data through websocket connections.
-The first snippet shows an exemplary GraphQL schema for live updates of the emitted status events.
+This is an exemplary GraphQL schema for live updates of the emitted status events.
 With that, we have a subscription operation called `statusUpdates` that we can use to get live updates of `Status` events.
-The second snippet shows how a `Status` looks like.

 ```graphql
 type Subscription {
     statusUpdates: Status @topic(name: "status")
 }
 ```
+The events have the following schema.
 ```graphql
 type Status {
     statusId: String